MolCrystalFlow: Molecular Crystal Structure Prediction via Flow Matching: Methods

 \subsection{Evaluation Metrics}

-\paragraph{Evaluation on the raw generated structures.} Crystal structure generation performance is first evaluated using \textit{StructureMatcher} from the pymatgen library~\cite{ong_python_2013}, with lattice tolerance \textit{ltol=0.3}, angle tolerance \textit{atol=10}, and two site tolerance criteria \textit{stol=1.0} and \textit{stol=0.8}.
-We do not adopt the standard site tolerance (\textit{stol=0.5}) commonly used in inorganic crystals, as even small rotational deviations in molecular crystals can lead to large atomic displacements due to intramolecular complexity.
+\paragraph{Evaluation on the raw generated structures.} Crystal structure generation performance is first evaluated using \textit{StructureMatcher} from the pymatgen library~\cite{ong_python_2013}, with lattice tolerance \textit{ltol=0.3}, angle tolerance \textit{atol=10}, and site tolerances in the range of 0.5 to 1.2.
 Volume scaling is disabled because uniform rescaling would alter intramolecular bond lengths, which is undesirable for molecular crystal structures.
-Owing to the prsence of numerous polymorphs for a given molecular conformer, multiple candidate structures are generated for each test case.
+Owing to the presence of numerous polymorphs for a given molecular conformer, multiple candidate structures are generated for each test case.
 A prediction is considered correct if at least one generated structure matches the corresponding ground-truth structure under the above criteria.

 \paragraph{Evaluation using CCDC CSP compounds.} We further benchmark MolCrystalFlow on three targets from the $3^{\mathrm{rd}}$ CCDC CSP Blind Test~\cite{day2005}.
 Among these targets, the experimental crystal packings of targets VIII and XI consist of eight molecules per unit cell ($Z=8$), whereas target X has $Z=4$.
 For sampling with MolCrystalFlow, we consider unit cells containing $Z \in \{2,4\}$ molecules, which are among the most frequently observed values in the Cambridge Structural Database (CSD)~\cite{groom2016}.
 Although $Z=1$ and $Z=8$ also account for a substantial fraction of molecular crystals in CSD, we do not sample these cases here.
 Preliminary tests indicate that $Z=1$ structures are less stable than those with $Z=2$ and $Z=4$, while the Thurlemann dataset contains only a limited number of $Z=8$ examples, making reliable generation of eight-molecule unit cells challenging.
 For each value of $Z$, we generate 200 candidate structures under a maximum intermolecular ellipsoidal volume overlap of 5\%.
 We consider two $\chi$-state scenarios: one in which all molecules share the same $\chi$ state, and another in which the crystal contains equal numbers of molecules in two distinct $\chi$ states.
 This results in a total of 800 sampled structures per molecular conformer.
 The entire sampling procedure is repeated twice using different random seeds.
 Structural optimization and energy ranking are performed using the UMA-OMC (6M UMA s-1.p.1 model) universal machine--learning interatomic potentials (u-MLIP), followed by DFT calculations at the PBE-D3(BJ) and PBE-MBD levels of theory.
 We further examine structural fidelity by computing the root mean squared distances (RMSDs) for 15-molecule assemblies, and RMSDs are evaluated on matched molecules using the \textit{COMPACK} program as implemented in the CSD Python API~\cite{groom2016}.
 Molecular matching is performed using distance and angular tolerances of 50\%, excluding hydrogen atoms and without allowing molecular differences.